Bill dispute highlight of Edinburgh Old Masters show

 The earl's time as a student at Leyden University apparently sparked his interest in Dutch and Flemish art.
 The collection he amassed had a deep impact on British taste in art and British artists in subsequent years.

-The exhibition features "superb landscapes, stunning portraits and fascinating scenes of everyday life by artists such as Jan Steen, de Hooch and Jacob Jordaens".
+The exhibition features "superb landscapes, stunning portraits and fascinating scenes of everday life by artists such as Jan Steen, de Hooch and Jacob Jordaens".

 Tico Seifert, senior curator of Northern European Art at the gallery, put the exhibition together in collaboration with Anthony Crichton-Stuart, himself an art expert and brother of the current Seventh Marquess of Bute.